Like many social entrepreneurs, Tessa’s enterprise grew out of her own personal experience – in this case her son’s autism. Here’s her story….

 - Business model: Sales income from training contracts with the statutory sector, private schools and film sponsorship is used to fund theatre and film work.

-- SSE programme: Lloyds Bank Social Entrepreneurs Start Up Programme 2016/17, in partnership with SSE and funded by the National Lottery Community Fund.
+- SSE programme: Lloyds Bank Social Entrepreneurs Start Up Programme 2016/17, jointly funded by The National Lottery Community Fund.

 In the beginning